Agirish/drill-containers/README.md

 # Dockerfiles & YAML definitions for Apache Drill

+Docker images for Apache Drill are available on [Docker Hub](https://hub.docker.com/r/drill/).
+This repository includes scripts to launch Drill containers under Docker, and YAML files to launch them under Kubernetes.
+It also incldues Dockerfiles to customize the Docker images.

 ## Bringing up Apache Drill in Docker environment

 ### Embedded mode:

+To quickly try out Apache Drill on a single node, install Drill in embedded mode.
+When launching Drill in embedded mode via the Drill shell, a local Drillbit service starts automatically.
+Drillbits are also automatically stopped when exiting from the shell.

+Below are steps to launch a single Drillbit in a Docker environment.
+It assumes that the Docker service is up and running on the host.

 #### Clone repository